bacontime/games-mirror/index.md

     - [Rules for Abstract Games](rules/category-abstract.html)
     - [Rules for Simple Tabletop RPGs](rules/category-rpg.html)
 - [Assorted Useful Widgets](tools/):
-    - [Random Wiki Pages](tools/randomwiki.html), either from WikiPedia (with the option to draw from a specific category), or from the Superpowers Wiki
+    - [Random Wiki Pages](tools/randomwiki.html), either from Wikipedia (with the option to draw from a specific category), or from the Superpowers Wiki
     - [An simple tool which draws from a short list of words.](tools/randomwords.html) I tried to choose the list to be charadesable.